 One of the most significant commonalities across all case studies were the role of non-residents, often foreigners, in setting up tour guiding operations in the slums.
-Differences however exist in the level of their involvement more formal tour guiding operations to have more direct involvement of non-residents. found significant differences in the formality of tour guiding and the associated structures.
+Differences however exist in the level of their involvement, with the more formal tour guiding operations seeming to have more direct and continuing involvement of non-residents.
+In this, we found significant differences in the formality of tour guiding and the associated structures.
 In Mumbai, RTT is fully formalised and the slum tour guides have very little autonomy over their role.
 The scripts of the tour as well as the itineraries are set.
-This applies to some extent even to the new competitors who have taken the basic concept from RTT and were not found to have diverted much from the established narratives and itineraries.
+This applies to some extent even to the new competitors who have taken the basic concept from RTT, and were not found to have diverted much from the established narratives and itineraries.
 However, more flexibility exists in the new operations to customize tours for individual tourists as well as to emphasize the tour guides’ priorities.
-In Kibera the overall market is much smaller and it has less formal structures than RTT the two main slum tour operators, KT and EKT, are registered as businesses. permanently guides, the larger operators hire guides in times of higher demand.
+In Kibera, the overall market is much smaller and it has less formal structures than RTT.
+Nevertheless, the two main slum tour operators, KT and EKT, are registered as businesses.
+Each does not permanently employ guides, though the larger operators hire guides in times of higher demand.
 The greater informality might be related to smaller numbers of tourists.

+Overall, guided tours emerged from NGO, donor, and journalist demand, later formalised, generally with ‘external’ support, into tour guiding businesses.
+Most are small scale, with only RTT employing some of its guides permanently.
+All other tour guides either operate as entrepreneurs in their own businesses, or as casually employed guides for these small operations.
+All tour operators charge tourists, however the income is used in different ways to, at least in part, benefit those visited.
+The tours provided vary in formality, with the larger, and more externally connected, having more formal scripts.

 Creating the Narrative

-In this section we investigate tour guides and organisations narratives explain tourists and how tours produce social We also investigate how these narratives are reflected in the organisational operations.
+In this section we investigate how tour guides and organisations create narratives to explain the importance of tourists visiting slums, and how tours produce social benefits.
+We also investigate how these narratives are reflected in the organisational operations.

-We found that RTT in Dharavi relied heavily on a rationalist narrative, transmitted by all tour guides in narrowly scripted tours about Dharavi and the function of the toursDharavi is a place of industry and trade, integrated into global supply .
-Existing prejudices about slums in general and Dharavi in particular are dispelled, and government neglect and inaction towards the housing situation and other social problems in the slum scandalised.
+We found that RTT in Dharavi relied heavily on a rationalist narrative, transmitted by all tour guides in narrowly scripted tours about Dharavi and the function of the tours; ‘Dharavi is a place of industry and trade, integrated into global supply chains’.
+Existing prejudices about slums in general, and Dharavi in particular, are dispelled, and government neglect and inaction towards the housing situation and other social problems in the slum scandalised.
 In this narrative, tourists are given the role of outside observers, enabled by the tour to have more informed opinions about the people living in Dharavi and their fate.
-Significantly RTT was founded by non-residents to Dharavi and does noemploy local guides.
+Significantly RTT was founded by non-residents to Dharavi and does not necessarily employ local guides.
 In the absence of existing social ties, RTT has used tourism revenue to create social ties in the community by building relationships through its charitable organisation Reality Gives (RG).
-By financing these operations with 80 of the profits from the tour, the tourists are given a central role in making a charitable contribution, as the provider of revenue that enables the work of RG.
+By financing these operations with 80 percent of the profits from the tour, the tourists are given a central role in making a charitable contribution, specifically as the provider of revenue that enables the work of RG.
 Tourists are also invited to continue supporting RG after their slum tour.
 RTT verifies the charitable donation by highly transparent financial reporting, as its books are published on regular basis.
 RTT gives tourists an opportunity to rationally contribute to Dharavi’s betterment and the options available to the tourist are described in a very specific manner.